-Bevill uses creativity to lead participants through a discussion focused on essential questions such as, how does change happen?
-How are we connected or divided?
-How does where we are shape who we are?
-Might you, I, and everyone we know have superpowers?
-This program explores the role art plays in all of our lives today through fun, art-based ice-breakers, dynamic discussion, light art history, and hands-on guided art making.
-Bevill leads audiences to think critically about art and the world.
-She explores how pieces were made, what was unfolding in the artists’ lives as they worked, and the global context of the art—and how all of this touches our lives today.
-Participants of all ages and abilities can explore different materials and processes to get a glimpse of what artists feel when they create.
-This interactive workshop is appropriate for children, teachers, staff or any community group hoping to deepen relationships and bring more connection and creativity into their lives.
+Bevill uses open-ended questions to lead participants through a discussion sparked by contemporary art – the art of our time.
+How might change happen?
+How might we build connection and community?
+How might where we are shape who we are?
+This program explores the role that contemporary art can play in our daily lives through fun, art-based ice-breakers, dynamic discussion and close looking, and interactive prompts.
+Bevill leads audiences to think critically about art through the lens of lived experiences.
+She explores how pieces were made, what was unfolding in the artists’ lives as they worked, and how all of this touches our lives today.
+This dynamic workshop is appropriate for children, teachers, staff, boards, or any community group hoping to deepen relationships and bring more connection and creativity into their lives.